Your Role in Treatment: Getting the Most Out of Your Appointment

 Making the appointment

-There are things you can do when you make the appointment that will make things go smoother.
+There are things you can do when you make the appointment that will help things go smoothly.
 If you can, get an appointment in the early morning or after lunch.
-These time slots can have shorter waiting times.
+These time slots often have shorter waiting times.
 Tell the receptionist if you think you will need longer time than a typical appointment.
 This is important if you have lots of questions or symptoms you need to discuss with your doctor.

 At the appointment